mbeddr/mps-platform-docs/src/doc/docs/mbeddr/development_guide.md

 #### Required BuildFolderMacros

-In your *BuildProject* (the build script's model representation in MPS) you first need a *BuildFolderMacro* (a _folder_) named *mps.home* (see code snippet below).
+In your *BuildProject* (the build script's model representation in MPS) you first need a *BuildFolderMacro* (a _folder_) named *mps\.home* (see code snippet below).
-If you want to run the generated ant script in your MPS, then you should specify the location of your MPS installation in a relative way, otherwise you don't need a path for *mps.home*.
+If you want to run the generated ant script in your MPS, then you should specify the location of your MPS installation in a relative way, otherwise you don't need a path for *mps\.home*.
-At script execution time, you will redefine *mps.home*, to point to the folder where your MPS installation is located at.
+At script execution time, you will redefine *mps\.home*, to point to the folder where your MPS installation is located at.

 ```
 folder mps.home = <no defaultPath>
 ```

-Next, you need a *BuildFolderMacro* named *artifacts.root* that doesn't require a path (see snippet below).
+Next, you need a *BuildFolderMacro* named *artifacts\.root* that doesn't require a path (see snippet below).
 When executing the ant script, generated from your *BuildProject*, define this macro from outside to point to the folder where all your plugin dependencies (for example: `mbeddr.platform`) are located.

 ```